-The group flights are with Wizz Air from London Luton.
+The group flights are with Thomas Cook from London Gatwick.

 Bulgaria is two hours ahead of UK time.

 At this time of year the weather is usually sunny but not too hot.
 However, as with everywhere the weather is no longer entirely predictable, and there may be some cooler weather, rain or wind.